helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

        -d helidon-postgres
 ```

-Before continuing, follow the startup log to make sure that the database has completed startup:
+Follow the startup log and wait for PostgreSQL to accept connections:

 ```shell
 docker logs -f postgres